swan-io/docs/MIGRATION-MANIFEST.md

 Section-hub `title` is the bare section name (`Concepts`, `Guides`, `Reference`); the H1 is domain-qualified (`# Users concepts`).
 They intentionally differ.

 **Nested guide sub-hub** (e.g. `guides/onboarding/`, blessed 12 August 2026; template settled 13 August 2026): verb-first lede → `## In this section` nav flowmap (`grid`/`lanes`/`pathway` per §9) → genuinely shared operational content after (cross-cutting notices, link mechanics).
 Nothing else sits between the lede and the nav.
 Majority-shape precedents: onboarding, account-holders.
-The Account operations hub is the one outlier (extra concept-pointer paragraph between lede and nav) — trim pending user decision.
+(The former Account operations outlier — an extra concept-pointer paragraph between lede and nav — was trimmed 13 August 2026; the pointer survives in its `related` rail.)
 The leaf-coverage gate applies to the sub-hub's own leaves, including dual-path trios (each trio's chooser must appear in a lane).

 ### Concept sub-hub (`concepts/<concept>/index.mdx`) — models: `docs/users/concepts/{user,consent,identifications}/index.mdx`
 H1 == title → ia-lede → the concept's own model in prose (this page OWNS the shared facts; facet h2s preview in 1–3 sentences and link to the leaf page) → a CLOSING `## In this section` pathway flowmap listing the leaves.
 All three Users sub-hubs end with this pathway.
 Hub with only one leaf: no pathway (30 July 2026 decision).